 WHO IS HE?

 Riley Fox Hillyer is a Boston-based theatre artist and producer originally hailing from Saint Augustine, Florida.
-Recent credits include 1776, Animal Farm, Midsummer Night’s Dream, Tiny Houses, TIMBUKTU USA, Disjointed Hamlet, Cabaret DAS, and staging NOMI at the Cabinent of Curiosities Festival.
-He recently attended the Bread and Puppet Theater apprenticeship over the previous summer where he studied puppet construction, Lubberland Dance, political parade theatre, as well as getting to work on a farm!
+Recent credits include Dead Man Rises, 1776, Animal Farm, Midsummer Night’s Dream, Tiny Houses, TIMBUKTU USA, Disjointed Hamlet, Cabaret DAS, and co-staging In The Belly of The Mother with the Plenty Collective.
+He is a regular attendee of the Bread and Puppet Theater where he constructs puppets, devises new work with the resident company, as well as getting to work on a farm!
 He also holds a BFA in Acting from Emerson College and is a proud founding member of both the Plenty Collective and the band pUbeRty kiDs.

 Riley cares deeply about the environment and the impact we have on it and future generations of humans and animals to come.
 He has applied principles of conservation throughout his life by reducing his carbon footprint through changes in diet and energy use, as well as nagging everybody around him to recycle.
 He would gladly poop in a bucket and eat trash for the rest of his life to save the world!